Wills, Estates, Trusts, and Probate

 What a Revocable Trust Does Not Do

 A revocable trust does not avoid Pennsylvania inheritance tax.
-The tax applies to the transfer of assets at death regardless of whether the transfer occurs through a will or a trust.
+The inheritance tax applies to the transfer of assets at death regardless of whether the transfer occurs through a will or a trust, because the grantor retained the power to revoke the trust and control the assets during their lifetime.
 A trust does not protect assets from creditors during your lifetime.
 Because you retain full control and can revoke the trust at any time, creditors can reach trust assets to satisfy your debts.
 A trust does not eliminate the need for a will.
-You still need a pour-over will to transfer any assets not in the trust at your death.
+You still need a pour-over will to transfer any assets not in the trust at your death and to name guardians for minor children.
+The trust provides no tax advantage and no creditor protection.
+Its value lies in probate avoidance, incapacity planning, and privacy, not in asset protection or tax reduction.

 Why Pennsylvania Is Different